figorr/meteocat/README.md

 ![Meteocat custom component station picker dialog](images/pick_station.png)

-Then you will be asked to set the XEMA and PREDICTIONS limits from the API.
+Then you will be asked to set the API limits from your plan.

 ![Meteocat custom component api limits setting dialog](images/api_limits.png)